 3rd cut timothy hay for chinchillas!
 Well, if you’ve read our first two articles about first and second cut hay, then we won’t need to explain what the third cut’s all about… But just in case you’ve come here directly from a link or search engine, below describes exactly what it is.

 3rd cut timothy hay for chinchillas is the hay produced from grass that’s been cut the third time in a year.
 This third cut hay is harvested in the fall.

 Nutritional quality of 3rd cut timothy hay for chinchillas

 Because of a variety of reasons, the third cut of a hay from a field is quite drastically different to its predecessors.
 Firstly, the hay is very soft.
 In fact, it’s virtually all leaf and very little stem – very similar to lawn clippings.
 Because of this, 3rd cutting timothy hay for chinchillas has a much lower fiber content than first or second cut.
 It also has a much higher protein content – sometimes also as high as that of a legume hay.

-Good points and bad points about 3rd cut timothy hay for chinchillas
+Pros and Cons about 3rd cutting timothy hay for chinchillas

 Because of this, most growers don’t bother with a third cut, preferring to get their fields ready for the winter and prepare for the following year’s harvest.

 However, if you can by chance find a good quality one, many chinnies will enjoy munching into a 3rd cutting timothy hay.
 And whilst they will enjoy it, the fact that it’s low in fiber means that it might not be the most suitable to feed as the only hay.
 After all, we all know that our chinnies need fiber in their diet to keep their gut mobile and healthy, as well as plenty of fibrous stalks to chew on to keep their every-growing teeth well worn down.